promocare/promocare/README.md

 My goal is to create beautiful and functional software that people like to use.

-I'm currently building the frontend of [Darcy](https://darcy.is) a new and private social media platform based on [Solid](https://inrupt.com/solid)

-- 💻 I’m currently working on Darcy
+I'm currently working on different projects for my customers.
-- 🧠 I’m currently learning Swift

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm also a musician
 - 📖 Check out my portfolio at [promocare.it](https://www.promocare.it)